weareinteractive/ansible-environment/README.md

 # Path to the environment files
 system_environment_file: /etc/environment

-php_fpm_environmnet_file:  # Set this to ennable php-fpm environment variables
+# Set this to ennable php-fpm environment variables
+php_fpm_environmnet_file:
+# Set this if you want the php-fpm service restarted
+php_fpm_service_name:

 # The environment file owner
 environment_file_owner: root
 # The environment file group